terryblue99/my-watch-collection-v-001/README.md

 my_watch_collection

-A Rails CRUD app that allows watch collectors to document their watch collection.
+A Rails/jQuery CRUD app that allows watch collectors to document their watch collection.

 Installation, Usage & Development